 The Company enters into derivative instruments with the intent to partially mitigate the foreign exchange revaluation risk associated with recorded assets and liabilities that are denominated in a non-functional currency.
 The Company primarily uses foreign exchange forward contracts to hedge these risks.
 The gains and losses on these derivative transactions offset the gains and losses generated by the revaluation of the underlying non-functional currency balances and are recorded in Other expense (income), net in the Consolidated Statements of Operations.
-Any cash flows associated with the foreign exchange forward contracts and interest rate swaps not designated as hedges are included in cash from operating activities in the Consolidated Statements of Cash Flows.
+Any cash flows associated with these instruments are included in cash from operating activities in the Consolidated Statements of Cash Flows.

-Gains and (losses) recorded in the Company's Consolidated Statements of Operations related to the economic hedges not designated as hedges for the three months ended March 31, 2021 and 2020 were insignificant.
+Gains and (losses) recorded in the Company's Consolidated Statements of Operations related to the economic hedges not designated as hedges for the three and six months ended June 30, 2021 and 2020 were insignificant.